adrientiburce/battledev-python/README.md

-# Battle Deb with python
+# Battle Dev with python

 > Simply run and test your code with datasets provided by the Battle Dev.